vkremen/ORCA_Vanquisher_v1.2/README.md

 [{"Name":"C:\\Medtronic","Date":"10/30/2019 16:27","Success":"NOT successful"},{"Name":"C:\\Medtronic","Date":"10/30/2019 16:27","Success":"NOT successful"}]

 ## Copyright (c) 2017-2019, Mayo Foundation for Medical Education and Research (MFMER)
 All rights reserved.
-GNU license.
+GNU General Public License v3.0.
 Academic, non-commercial use of this software is allowed with expressed permission of the developers.

 ### Contributors: Vaclav Kremen.